syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## Aspect

-SSfDataGrid allows you to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the [GridImageColumn.Aspect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridImageColumn~Aspect.html) property.
+SfDataGrid allows you to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the [GridImageColumn.Aspect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridImageColumn~Aspect.html) property.
 The supported aspects are described below, the default value is AspectFit.

 AspectFill: Clips the image so that it fills the display area while preserving the aspect (ie. no distortion).